 As you can see, Facebook unpaid generates an almost 2% conversion rate, and it has the most social traffic.
 So, rather than focusing too heavily on paid ads, look to build up content on your Facebook page that drives traffic to stores.
 Instagram unpaid is also a highly effective channel - it generates 1.17% conversions and accounts for 24% of social traffic.

 And what this data shows most of all is that you have to use multiple sources to drive traffic to your store.
-And don’t forget to think carefully about where your specific audience is active - it might be on Facebook, but it might be Twitter or even Reddit.
+And don’t forget to think carefully about where your specific audience is active and where you should build up your social proof - it might be on Facebook, but it might be Twitter or even Reddit.

 Beyond social, you also need to think about which other sources of high-quality traffic there are.